 Go outside.
-Become a cloud, bird or plant watcher.
+Become a bird watcher or see shapes in clouds.
 Spring is a great time for this, but nature calms your nervous system anytime you tap in there.
 Cultivate an appreciation for natural beauty and let it influence your mind, body and spirit.

 Laugh.
 Break your media fast with a movie that makes you laugh out loud.
 Or better, book some face time with a grounded friend and laugh out loud together.
 Find the humor, even if you feel more like crying.

 Keep the best company.
 Seek the most grounded people you know and hang out with them.
 Let your best allies remind you of who you truly are.

 After connecting, disconnect.
 Every connection with another person, whether on the phone, in person, or on Facebook, creates a living energetic line of connection.
 When you’re done connecting, disconnect consciously.
 Ask your mind and heart to lovingly release the stories connected to people as well.

 Reconnect with yourself.
 Look in the mirror to check in without the critique.
 Simply reconnect through your eyes with who you are.